Bora-Valar-Kara/ds.test/dialogue-systems-test/lab3.md

 ```
 This should give an output, something like: 11.8.0

-- An Azure Speech Service KEY from any region
+You also need an Azure Speech Service KEY from any region, check the original Lab 3 documentation for info on that.

 ## Step 1: Create a New Vite Project